TechHutTV/endeavour-ulauncher-theme/README.md

-EnndeavourOS inspired Ulauncher theme.
+EndeavourOS inspired Ulauncher theme.
 Using the color codes in the i3WM configuration file from EndeavourOS.
 Transparent greys with purple and blue accents.
 Fork of https://github.com/lifeofcoding/transparent-blue-accent-ulauncher-theme.

 ![Screenshot](./screenshot.png?raw=true)